History of Paraguay: Chaco War

-When war finally broke out officially in July 1932, the Bolivians were confident of a rapid victory.
-Their country was richer and more populous than Paraguay, and their armed forces were larger, had a superior officer corps, and were well-trained and well-equipped.
-The highly motivated Paraguayans knew the geography of the Chaco better than the Bolivians and easily infiltrated Bolivian lines, surrounded outposts, and captured supplies.
-Long supply lines, poor roads, and weak logistics hindered the Bolivian campaign.
-The Paraguayans proved more united than the Bolivians, at least initially, as President Eusebio Ayala and Colonel (later Marshal) Estigarribia worked well together.
+By July 1932, when war was formally declared, the Bolivians were confident of rapid victory.
+Theirs was a wealthier and larger country, able to spend much more money than Paraguay in purchasing weapons, aircraft, and tanks.
+The Chaco question had been the primary issue in Paraguayan political discourse, however.
+The average Paraguayan soldier was highly motivated, and better able to deal with the Chaco's harsh climate than the average Bolivian, which mostly came from the cold Altiplano.
+They easily infiltrated Bolivian lines, surrounded outposts, keeping them from water, and captured precious supplies.
+Long supply lines and overall weak logistics, further hampered by Paraguayan disruption, impeded any major Bolivian advances.
+The Paraguayans proved more politically cohesive than the Bolivians, as President Eusebio Ayala and Colonel Estigarribia worked well together, and Bolivian president Daniel Salamanca, meanwhile, was toppled by his country's military in 1934.

-After the December 1933 Paraguayan victory at Campo Via, Bolivia seemed on the verge of surrender.
-At that moment, however, President Ayala agreed to a truce.
-His decision was greeted with derision in Asunción.
-Instead of ending the war with a swift victory that might have boosted their political prospects, the Liberals signed a truce that seemed to allow the Bolivians to regroup.
-The war continued until July 1935.
-Although the Liberals had successfully led Paraguay's occupation of nearly all the disputed territory and had won the war when the last truce went into effect, they were finished politically.
+After the Paraguayan victory at Campo Vía in July 1933, Bolivia seemed on the verge of surrender, and requested a truce, which President Ayala agreed to.
+This was, however, a ruse; Bolivia used the time bought by the truce to regroup its disorganized forces and set up a new defensive line.
+The war would end only July 1935.
+Although the Liberals had led the country into victory, they had exhausted their political capital in doing so.
 In many ways, the Chaco War acted as a catalyst to unite the political opposition with workers and peasants, who furnished the raw materials for a social revolution.
-The government offended the army rank-and-file by refusing to fund pensions for disabled war veterans in 1936 while awarding 1,500 gold pesos a year to Estigarribia.
-Colonel Franco, back on active duty since 1932, became the focus of the nationalist rebels inside and outside the army.
-The final spark to rebellion came when Franco was exiled for criticizing Ayala.
-On 17 February 1936, units of the army descended on the Presidential Palace and forced Ayala to resign, ending thirty-two years of Liberal rule.
+The government offended the enlisted soldiers by refusing to fund pensions for disabled veterans in 1936 while awarding a pension of 1,500 gold pesos a year to Estigarribia.
+Colonel Franco became the leader of the nationalists inside and outside the army.
+The final spark to rebellion came when Franco was exiled for openly criticizing Ayala.
+On 17 February 1936, units of the army from a garrison near Asunción marched to the capital and forced the president to resign, ending thirty-two years of Liberal rule.